Akshess/HousePricePrediction/README.md

 # HousePricePrediction

-A Task from Provided by one of the online source to Keep the analysis and Data Science practise going.
+A task predicting the house price and representing using the scatter plot

 ## Output